highchair/artinruins-com/_property/ward-baking-co.md

 slug: ward-baking-co
 aka: 'Victory Plating/Victory Finishing'
 date-modified: 2020-09-01 12:00
-update: '<b>Demolition by Neglect:</b> The owner is seeking emergency demolition permission on the only remaining section due, in part, to their own lack of maintenance of the building.'
+update: '<b>Demolition by Neglect:</b> The owner has been granted approval for demolition — a previous denial of demolition has been overturned.
+Equipment is on site and demo is imminent.'

 built: '1901–1956'
 demolition: '2012'